Prince Caspian: Themes

 The two major themes of the story are courage and chivalry and, as Lewis himself said in a letter to an American girl, "the restoration of the true religion after a corruption".

 The Telmarine conquest of Narnia, as depicted in the book, is in many ways similar to the historical Norman Conquest of England.
-Though there is no precise parallel in actual English history to the specific events of this book, the end result – "Old Narnians" and Telmarines becoming a single people and living together in harmony – is similar to the historical process of Saxons and Normans eventually fusing into a single English people.
+Though there is no precise parallel in actual English history to the specific events of this book, the end result"Old Narnians" and Telmarines becoming a single people and living together in harmonyis similar to the historical process of Saxons and Normans eventually fusing into a single English people.

 Adaptations

 The BBC adapted Prince Caspian in two episodes of the 1989 series of The Chronicles of Narnia.

 The second in the series of films from Walt Disney Pictures and Walden Media, titled The Chronicles of Narnia: Prince Caspian, was released in the US on 16 May 2008.
 The UK release date was 26 June 2008.

 The book was the inspiration for a song of the same name on the Phish album Billy Breathes.

 The script for a stage adaptation was written by Erina Caradus and first performed in 2007.